jupyter-incubator/sparkmagic/README.md

 # sparkmagic

 Sparkmagic is a set of tools for interactively working with remote Spark clusters in [Jupyter](http://jupyter.org) notebooks.
 Sparkmagic interacts with remote Spark clusters through a REST server.
-Currently there are three server implementations compatible with Spararkmagic:
+Currently there are three server implementations compatible with Sparkmagic:
 * [Livy](https://livy.apache.org) - for running interactive sessions on Yarn
 * [Lighter](https://github.com/exacaster/lighter) - for running interactive sessions on Yarn or Kubernetes (only PySpark sessions are supported)
 * [Ilum](http://ilum.cloud) - for running interactive sessions on Yarn or Kubernetes